TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

 Note: If the same Pad Key is pressed in its own Layout - for example press Option pad S when in the [S1] - [S24] keys layout, it will then ignore any assigned strings and use the coded programmed action.
 Toggle it on/off by pressing the Pad once or twice.
 This functions for all three keygroups M, S and T. The A,B,C,D indicator will change to "X" when this option is On, and back to A - D when it is Off.
+To check the X option - assign strings to T group with *fs*, then press T1 or T13 with notepad opened.
+Then press the [t] option Pad - X will show - press T1 or T13 again in notepad "T1" or "T13" will be typed.
+Switch back to T assigned strigs by pressing Pad [t] again while still on T keys page.
 -----------------------------------------------------------------------------------------------------------------------
 Layout 3 - S Keys - [S1]-[S24] - Cycle through Layout 1 to 4 press [L1-L4] or [Vo]
 Layout 4 - T Keys - [T1]-[T24] - Cycle through Layout 1 to 4 press [L1-L4] or [Vo]